genieversum/genie-flow-invoker-weaviate/README.md

 : an optional name for a particular tenant to use within the collection.
 Fails if the given tenant does not exist

-`vector_name`
+`named_vector`
 : an optional name of a particular vector to be used.
 Defaults to `None` which will point to the default vector.

 `include_vector`
-: whether or not to include the vector with the search results.
+: whether to include the vector with the search results.
 Defaults to `False`.

 `method`
 : Optional similarity method, can be "cosine", "dot", "l2-squared", "hamming" or "manhattan".